Yusmadi Yusoff: Parliamentarian

-During his tenure as the Member of Parliament, he was appointed by His Majesty the King as the Member of the Parliamentary Committee for Anti-Corruption under the umbrella of Malaysian Anti-Corruption Commission (MACC).
+During his tenure as the Member of Parliament, he was appointed by Yang di-Pertuan Agong as the Member of the Parliamentary Committee for Anti-Corruption under the umbrella of Malaysian Anti-Corruption Commission (MACC).

 Fellow at Institute for Policy Research (known as Institut Kajian Dasar (IKD))

 He was elected as the fellow for Institute for Policy Research from 2006 until 2008.

-International Involvement
+International involvement

 He was appointed by the Secretary General of Commonwealth to be part of the Commonwealth Election Observation Team for Maldives Presidential Election in 2013.
 He was one of the Election Observers at Virginia and Maryland during the US Mid Term Election in 2007 organized by the Center for Democracy & Election Management, American University, Washington, D.C.

 Film / documentary

 Special guest in A Whisper To A Roar in 2009, a collaborative project between Stanford University and Prince Hecham Maulay Foundation.

-The Concept of Muafakat (Consensus)
+The concept of Muafakat (Consensus)

 Yusmadi is known for his optimistic, objective and positive point of view.

 He is a strong believer in the concept of Muafakat (consensus).
-Quoted from The Star pertaining to his view on the upcoming 2018 PKR Election, he said, “The formula for PKR to be stronger is through Muafakat.
+Quoted from The Star pertaining to his view on the upcoming 2018 PKR Election, he said, "The formula for PKR to be stronger is through Muafakat.
 To me, Muafakat is not only just about consensus and cooperation but Muafakat is an accord between the concerned stakeholders for a bigger agenda.
-And the bigger agenda is only one – for PKR to be the most sustainable, leading party for a new government”.
+And the bigger agenda is only one – for PKR to be the most sustainable, leading party for a new government".